chrisfcarroll/MineSweeperCliExercise/README.md

 Developer Coding Test – Minefield Game
 ======================================

+- _This branch includes after-hours completion.
+See tag TwoHourMark for the 2 hour mark code._

 ### Known Specs.

 [X] = Completed by the two hour mark
+[+] = Completed after two hour mark

 - [X] player has lives
 - [X] There is a (by default 8x8) board